jayruin/web-epubs/plugins/hash/README.md

 Create the hash for a path.

 Args:
-- `path` (positional): the path to check
+- `path` (positional): the path to create hashes from.
-- `hashes` (positional): the hashes file to check against.
+- `hashes` (positional): the hashes file to write to.
 Should be in either JSON or YAML format.
 - `--algorithms`: algorithms to use for the hashing.
 If not specified, a default selection of algorithms will be used.